 Title IX and Youth Protection

-As the Deputy Title IX Coordinator for Precollege and Youth Programs, Lindsey Peterson serves as the primary resource for Title IX matters related to precollege and youth program administrators and participants.
+As the Deputy Civil Rights and Title IX Coordinator for Youth Programs, Lindsey Peterson serves as the primary resource for Title IX matters related to precollege and youth program administrators and participants.

-Working closely with the Office of Youth Protection & Compliance (OYPC), she is the point of contact for individuals who learn of or experience sexual misconduct in a precollege or youth program, and coordinates appropriate responses for the involved parties and ensures policies and procedures are followed.
+Working closely with the Office of Youth Protection, she is the point of contact for individuals who learn of or experience sexual misconduct in a youth program or activity.
+She also coordinates appropriate responses for the involved parties and ensures policies and procedures are followed.

-If you have questions regarding Title IX matters in precollege and youth programs (such as incident reporting or training requirements) please contact Lindsey at lindsey.peterson@wisc.edu or 608-265-3181 (relay calls accepted).
+If you have questions regarding Title IX matters in youth programs or activities (such as incident reporting or training requirements) please contact Lindsey at lindsey.peterson@wisc.edu or 608-265-3181 (relay calls accepted).

-Learn more about general precollege and youth program compliance requirements below:
+Learn more about general youth activity compliance requirements below:

 This is an accordion element with a series of buttons that open and close related content panels.